 5.)
 As indicated earlier the purpose of risk management controls is manifold and could include:

-- Avoiding risk, where the only option is not to go forward with an activity or to withdraw from it
+- Avoiding the risk, where the only option is not to go forward with an activity or to withdraw from it

 - Taking the risk, where risks have desirable potential consequences